lucidrains/deep-daze/README.md

         Type: Optional[]
         Default: None
         A seed to be used for deterministic runs.
+    --output_folder=OUTPUT_FOLDER
+        Type: Optional[]
+        Default: None
+        The path to the folder to output the generated images, otherwise it will generate them in the directory you are running it from.
     --open_folder=OPEN_FOLDER
         Default: True
         Whether or not to open a folder showing your generated images.